coremaze/Plasma-Writeup/README.md

 ### Disassembling a New Instruction Set

-I had been working on a disassembler while reverse engineering the opcodes, but now that I have a complete description of the opcodes this program uses, I can disassemble the bytecode and begin to make a serious attempt at understanding it.
+I had been working on a disassembler while reverse engineering the opcodes, but now that I have a complete description of the opcodes this program uses, I can disassemble the bytecode and begin to make a serious attempt at understanding its contents.
 The source for my disassembler is available at https://github.com/ChrisMiuchiz/PLASM-Disassembler.

 To find which function was obfuscating the PLX, I set a breakpoint on the data, and once it was written to, I set another breakpoint inside the emulator so that I could identify the program counter at the next virtual instruction.

 ![Disassembly 1](Images/Disassembly1.png?raw=true)

 Note: The comments documenting these syscalls were added later.
-My strategy for figuring out what each one did mostly came down to just stepping through to see what functions each one called.
+My strategy for figuring out what each one did mostly came down to simply stepping through to see what functions each one called.
+Syscalls are not OS syscalls; they are syscalls unique to the implementation of this emulator and are used to interact with x86 code.

 I had arrived in the middle of the obfuscation process.
 However, I wanted to make sure I started from the beginning.
 This function starts at address `0233`, so I looked for instances of `CALL $0233`.
 There were a few usages of it, but I had an idea of what part of code I was looking for, so eventually I was led to subroutine `0ED1`.